pupilfirst/playbook/9-faq.md

 5. Since we are joining through the Fintech Box program, what all changes will be there in our startup life cycle stages?

-   No. You will go through the [stages as described in the Playbook](5-startup-stages.md).
+   You will go through the [stages as described in the Playbook](5-startup-stages.md).

 6. Are we now part of SV.CO?
 If yes, do you expect us to graduate within 6 months?
 Do we have to pay the semester fees mentioned?